Is Bari Safe for Tourists? What You Should Know Before You Go

 Bari, the charming capital of Italy’s Puglia region, is a hidden gem that’s quickly gaining popularity with travelers.
 With its rich history, stunning architecture, and understated coastal beauty, it’s easy to see why people are drawn to this city.
 But if you’re unfamiliar with Puglia and Southern Italy, you might be wondering – is Bari safe to visit?

-Having traveled to Puglia recently, I spent some time in Bari as well several other cities across Puglia including Ostuni, Lecce and Matera.
+Having traveled to Puglia recently, I spent some time in Bari as well as several other cities across Puglia including Ostuni, Lecce and Matera.
 Although safety was never something I had an issue with during my stay in Bari, there are certainly things to consider which make your experience in Bari safer as a tourist.
 We will go through these below –

-Is Bari Safe for tourists?
+Is Bari Safe For Tourists?

 Crime Rates in Bari

 Petty crimes such as pick pocketing are typically the main concerns for tourists when it comes to safety in Italy.
 Bari had 14.39 instances of snatch thefts reported in 2023, with pickpocketing being the most common.
 This is relatively low compared to larger cities like Rome per Italy’s crime statistics index.
-(Expiter.com)

 Incidents of violent crime are rare in Bari, with the city reporting less than 11 cases in 2023, making it one of the safer cities in Italy.